Katalin Novák: Education

-Career
+Political career

-Novák started work at the Foreign Ministry in 2001, specializing in European Union and European matters.
-In 2010 she became a ministerial advisor and in 2012 was appointed Head of Cabinet of the Ministry of Human Resources.
+Novák began working at the Hungarian Ministry of Foreign Affairs in 2001, specializing in European Union and European matters.
+In 2010, she became a ministerial advisor. and was appointed Head of Cabinet of the Ministry of Human Resources in 2012.

-In 2014 she became State Secretary for Family and Youth Affairs at the Ministry of Human Capacities, eventually becoming Minister of Family Affairs in October 2020, a position held until December 2021.
+In 2014 she became State Secretary for Family and Youth Affairs at the Ministry of Human Capacities, eventually becoming Minister of Family Affairs in October 2020.
+She held this position until December 2021.

 She served as Vice President of Fidesz between 2017 and 2021.

-On 21 December 2021, Prime Minister Viktor Orbán announced that Novák would be his nominee in the 2022 presidential election.
+On 21 December 2021, Prime Minister Viktor Orbán announced that Novák would be Fidesz's nominee in the 2022 presidential election.
 On 10 March 2022, she won gaining 137 out of 188 votes in the National Assembly.
+Novák is the first woman to hold the office of president in its history.

+Presidency (2022-2024)

+In April 2023, the National Assembly passed a bill enabling and encouraging citizens to report same-sex couples who raise children to the state authorities, such as police and child protection.
+Novák vetoed the bill, and formally prevented it from becoming enacted into law.
+In May 2022, she condemned the Russian invasion of Ukraine.

+In the context of the 2023 Gaza war, she condemned Hamas' attack on Israel and expressed her support for the latter's right to self-defence.
+On 5 November 2023, Novák visited Israel to express solidarity with the country.